treeman/madeoftree/README.md

     /blog/ludum_dare_22_timelapse -> /blog/2011/12/19/ludum_dare_22_timelapse
     etc...
     A *lot* of links.
 Make script.

-* Automatic project page generation from repositories Maybe use jekyll-plugins for automatic generation of it?
-Need to update README and clean up repos.

-    Custom main page for projects though!

-* Need license file though

 * Reroute domain names
     Not possible to direct to bucket directly...